Can Ads’ Subtle Hints Elicit More Considerate Behavior in Japan?

 Depending on which dictionary you peruse, a variety of definitions can be found for the word “manner.”
 Longman Dictionary of Contemporary English for example defines the word first as “the way in which something is done or happens.”
 The second definition is “the way in which someone behaves towards or talks to other people.”
 And the third is “polite ways of behaving in social situation.”
 It is the third of these, according to the dictionary, that stipulates use of the plural form.

-All Kinds of Manners
+All Kinds of Manners in Japan

 As this article’s title suggests, we will be discussing aspects of “manners,” as relates to the third definition.
 How are manners in Japan differentiated from other countries?
 For better understanding, according to the dictionary definition, what is considered to be polite behavior in Japanese social situations?
 As long as you remain within your private, personal sphere, like imagining something in your mind, manners are not a concern.
 But anything that relates to other people, such as making purchases at a shop or asking a stranger for directions, involve manners that, for better or worse, will require you to abide by certain social conventions.
 The sheer variety of social situations can be innumerable.
 We must deal with table manners, business manners, telephone etiquette, shopping manners, manners on public transport, manners on the Internet (commonly known as “netiquette”), driving manners, and many, many others.